Coastal Carolina vs. Northern Illinois Cure Bowl NCAA Football Odds, Plays and Insights | December 17, 2021

 Northern Illinois Stats and Trends

-- This season, the Huskies have two ATS wins in three games as an underdog of 10.5 points or more.
+- The Huskies have been underdogs by 10 points or more three times this year and have covered the spread twice.

-- Northern Illinois' games this year have gone over the point total in 53.8% of its opportunities (seven times in 13 games with a set point total).
+- Northern Illinois' games this year have hit the over seven times in 13 opportunities (53.8%).

 - Northern Illinois is 8-3-1 against the spread and 9-3 overall when the team notches more than 20.0 points.

-- Northern Illinois is 7-2-1 against the spread and 8-2 overall when the team picks up more than 325.9 yards.
+- Northern Illinois is 7-2-1 against the spread and 8-2 overall when the team amasses more than 325.9 yards.

-- This season the Huskies have turned the ball over 17 times, five more than the Chanticleers' takeaways (12).
+- The Huskies have turned the ball over five more times (17 total) than the Chanticleers have forced a turnover (12) this season.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.